To mix musette and classical music…

-Félicien Brut teamed up with the famous Quatuor Hermès and bass player Édouard Macarez for a programme devised by Thibault Perrine.
-Crossing boundaries, blending styles and increasing exposure, they take us on a journey spanning the last century.
-A journey that is at times a dizzying whirlwind of virtuosity, at others heartbreakingly melancholic…
+Félicien Brut joins the famous Quatuor Hermès and the double bass player Édouard Macarez for a program conceived to measure by Thibault Perrine.
+Crossing borders, mixing styles, multiplying encounters, they take us on a journey through the last century, sometimes dazzling with virtuosity, sometimes heartbreaking with melancholy.

-The project and concert are named as such in reference to Paris where ‘musette’ accordion music (and the ball with the same name) came to light.
-However Félicien Brut and his friends are not restricted to Bastille or Ménilmontant, surrounded by strings the accordion brings to life works by Gershwin, Prokofiev, Piazzolla, Brel, Richard Galliano and, of course, Thibault Perrine, the composer of Suite Musette, a contemporary piece inspired by accordion music repertoire and specifically commissioned for this programme.
+The project and the concert are named after Paris where the musette (and the ball of the same name) was born.
+But Félicien Brut and his friends are not limited to the Bastille or Ménilmontant.
+Surrounded by strings, the accordion plays works by Gershwin, Prokofiev, Piazzolla, Brel, Richard Galliano and, of course, Thibault Perrine, composer of Suite Musette, a piece inspired by the musette repertoire and commissioned specifically for this program.

-Le Pari des Bretelles not only brings back into vogue part of the musical heritage of France, indicative of the Parisian spirit of the Roaring Twenties and an innovative cultural mix, but it also proves that the accordion remains an inexhaustible source of inspiration.
+Not only does Le Pari des Bretelles bring back to life a part of French musical heritage, revealing the Parisian spirit of the Roaring Twenties and an unprecedented cultural mix, but it also proves that the accordion remains an inexhaustible source of inspiration.